giantswarm/operatorkit/docs/managing_cr_status_sub_resources.md

 management will also evolve further.
 One aspect which always has to be considered here is who reads and writes status and in which combination does this occur to be relevant or dramatically different than in other projects.
-As a guideline the approach of the separated resources should be considered the default for now because it keeps different responsibilities separated not mixed them up.
+As a guideline the approach of the separated handlers should be considered the default for now because it keeps different responsibilities separated not mixed them up.